 Step 1 – Line up the Stall Mats

-So step one is obviously line everything up how you want it and gather your tools and hardware.
+So step one is obviously line everything up how you want it and gather your hardware and tools.
 I personally throw a few hundred pounds of bumpers on the mats in different places to help eliminate any chance of them shifting while working with them.
-It seems to help, but always make sure your mat is where you want it before you drill.
+It seems to help but always double check that your mat is where you want it before you drill.

 Step 2 – Mark and Drill

 Mark where you intend to place the anchors on the mat itself.
 I centered mine 4″ from each edge on the corners, but that’s just how I did it.
 You can do it however you want.